 Note that any money you withdraw from your retirement account will no longer accrue interest, so you’re losing both the amount you withdraw and any future interest you could have earned on it.

-If you’re ready to buy a home but your savings account is slim, look for lenders that offer mortgages with low down payments.
+If you’re ready to buy a home but your savings account is slim, compare mortgage lenders to find one with down payment requirements that fit your needs.
 Ask as many questions as necessary to know the exact terms, fees and conditions you face.

 Frequently asked questions